 We need to ensure safe space, everywhere, for everyone.
 That means preventing interfamily or in fact any arguments from overflowing into the camping spaces.
 It means keeping a clean campsite, and helping each other enjoy Camp.

 Most especially it means no bullying and no sexual exploitation or harassment, of anyone, at any time.
 It means respecting people’s personal spaces particularly in areas where nakedness might be encountered.
 It means understanding no means no, and saying sorry, and “being excellent”.
+It means if you encounter things you might not feel meet your own standards but do not harm you, you let it go.

 Believe me when I say there is zero tolerance for dishonourable relationship.
 Zero tolerance for breaking the ring of love that surrounds Druid Camp.
 At best, you will be required to leave the Camp with no refund and no appeal.
 At worst we will call the police and have them arrest you.